Spriggans12/StravaActivitiesUpdater/README.md

 * the name / description of the activity
 * the bike you used
-* it will make the activity private (if wanted, so you won't spam your friends with work rides)
+* it will make the activity private (so you won't spam your friends with work rides)
+(This behaviour can be turned off)
+* It will flag the activity as Commute

 Use this program to update your commute rides automatically !